 Glycoalkaloids are neurotoxins and enzyme inhibitors.
 Potatoes are high in glycoalkaloids, with the highest glycoalkaloid levels concentrated in the sprouts, peel, and area around the “eyes.”

 High levels of glycoalkaloid are toxic to humans.
 Symptoms may include nausea, vomiting, stomach and abdominal cramps, and diarrhea.
 Severe cases of glycoalkaloid poisoning can include neurological effects as well (i.e., drowsiness, restlessness, shaking, confusion, weakness, and disturbed vision).

 Storing potatoes in ways that expose them to prolonged light, like on a shelf, can cause a “greening” effect.
 This is due to the formation of chlorophyll.
 Since chlorophyll and glycoalkaloids form in conjunction, “greening” indicates an increase in glycoalkaloids.
 Damage to tubers also increases glycoalkaloids, so avoid damaged potatoes.

-Unfortunately, cooking does not significantly reduce glycoalkaloids.
-So low-light potato storage is important.
+Unfortunately, cooking does not significantly reduce glycoalkaloids, making low-light potato storage very important.
 Any damage, sprouts, or green areas should be removed.
 Peeling the potato is best.
 And don’t eat any potato that tastes bitter.

 The most famous of the glycoalkaloids, solanine is found in nightshades like eggplants, tomatoes, peppers, potatoes (white, not sweet), paprika.
 It’s also present in a few non-nightshade plants like apples, cherries, okra, and beets.